ropensci/getCRUCLdata/cran-comments.md

   * Update documentation with ROxygen 6.0.0
   * Minor edits to documentation for clarity

-* Check logs from local OSX, Travis, Appveyor and win-builder are all available from https://github.com/adamhsparks/checkresults/tree/master/getCRUCLdata
+* Check logs from local OSX, Appveyor and win-builder are all available from https://github.com/adamhsparks/checkresults/tree/master/getCRUCLdata

 ## Reverse dependencies